Rachel Fabri

-Rachel Fabri (born 12 September 1985) is an Maltese singer-songwriter, who has been a member of the musical group All Angels since July 2010.
+Rachel Fabri (born 12 September 1985) is a Maltese singer-songwriter, who has been a member of the musical group All Angels from July 2010 until they disbanded in 2011.

 Personal life

 Raised in Malta, Fabri trained at the Masquerade Theatre Arts School, also privately under the tuition of soprano Gillian Zammit.

-She made her Malta theatre debut playing the title role in Masquerade's 'Annie' at the Manoel Theatre at age of 12.
+She made her Malta theatre debut playing the title role in Masquerade's 'Annie' at the Manoel Theatre aged 12.

 In 2007, Fabri completed her bachelor's degree in psychology (B.Psy Hons.) from the University of Malta and also gained various diplomas in child psychology.
 This, alongside her musical training, led her to teach singing at schools such as Italia Conti Academy of Theatre Arts and Stagecoach Theatre Arts in the UK.

 She also received a master's degree in musical theatre at the Guildford School of Acting.
 After 5 years living in the UK, Fabri moved back to Malta to take on the position of Head of Music at Masquerade School for the Performing Arts, co- directing the play A...
 My Name Is Alice for the Malta International Theatre Festival and giving private singing tuition, voice lectures, masterclasses and seminars.

 In May 2014 Fabri married boyfriend Andrew Camilleri and in October 2017 she gave birth to their first child, a daughter.